LethalServices/.github/profile/README.md

 <!-- ABOUT THE PROJECT -->
 ## What is Lethal?

-At Lethal Service's, we understand that there are countless security measures and protections available to people today.
-However, we also recognize that these measures are not always enough to stop determined individuals from causing trouble or causing harm.
-That's why we're excited to offer a new service that will help to mitigate these annoyances and keep you and your account/accounts safe.

-Our service is designed to provide you with a customized security plan that takes into account your specific needs and concerns.
-We'll work closely with you to identify potential vulnerabilities and develop a plan that includes a range of security measures, such as Account Logs, Anti-theft , and more.

-In addition to these security measures, we'll also provide you with expert advice on how to protect yourself and your account/accounts from cyber threats, such as malware, phishing, and hacking.
-We know that these threats are becoming increasingly common and sophisticated, which is why we take a proactive approach to help you stay ahead of the curve.

-At Lethal, we're committed to providing our clients with the highest level of security and peace of mind.
-We understand that security is not a one-size-fits-all solution, which is why we take the time to understand your unique needs and tailor our services to meet those needs.
-Whether you're a normal discord user, a discordian, or a com kid, we have the expertise and experience to help you stay safe and secure.

-So if you're looking for a partner in security, look no further than Lethal.
-Our team of experts is here to help you protect what matters most, so you can focus on what you do best.
-Contact us today to learn more about our services and how we can help you stay safe and secure.
+A self-bot that's open source, bringing fun and simplicity to the user experience.

 Here's why:
-* Gain an unfair advantage with Lethal's fully injectable game cheats, all available through our selfbot.
+* Gain an unfair advantage with Lethal's fully injectable game cheats, all available through our self-bot.
-* Lethal's powerful selfbot provides advanced admin and moderation detection capabilities upon voice join.
+* Lethal's powerful self-bot provides advanced admin and moderation detection capabilities upon voice join.
 * Take admin trolling to the next level with Lethal's raiding features, built for ultimate mischief and mayhem.
-* Protect your account with Lethal's reliable account logs and robust account protection.

 Lethal is committed to delivering cutting-edge features and keeping our software up-to-date.
 Stay tuned for even more exciting updates in the future!